External COR Auditor for Construction Companies (BCCSA)

-If you’re a construction company operating in Victoria or the South Island, I provide COR audits that reflect how work is actually done on local job sites, including small to mid-sized crews and multi-site operations.
+For construction companies operating in Victoria and the South Island, I conduct COR audits that reflect local job site realities, including:

 COR Audits in Nanaimo & Central Vancouver Island